aem-design/devops-author-replication/README.md

 	LB -- Disabled --x AL
 	AR -- Replication --> AL
 ```

+### To Upgrade Right Side and Switch Over

+On Right
+- Pause replication from "Right to Left Author" `/etc/replication/agents.authorright` while you perform upgrades on Left Author.
+Once finished upgrades to Left Author you can resume replication, wait for it to finish replicating.
+- Enable  replication "Left Author to Right" `/etc/replication/agents.authorleft/replicateright`  this will be replicated to Right author.
+- Disable replication "Right to Left Author" `/etc/replication/agents.authorright`.
+- Flip load balancer from Right to Left.

 ## Start up Setup

 To be able to replicate freely between authors we need to make sure they use same encryption key.